Bambandyanalo

-Bambandyanalo is an archaeological site in present-day Zimbabwe, just north of the Limpopo River.
-It flourished from the 11th to 13th centuries, being a predecessor to the Great Zimbabwe culture.
+Bambandyanalo or K2 is an archaeological site in present-day South Africa, just south of the Limpopo River.
+It flourished from the 11th to 13th centuries, being a predecessor to the Kingdom of Mapungubwe.
 The ruins have survived because much of the complex was built in stone.
 The site contains a large mound, some 180 metres in diameter, and covers an area of about 5 hectares.
 It is surrounded on three sides by sandstone cliffs (Wood 2005:86).
 In the 11th century, Bambandyanalo developed its influence over the region and established itself as a hub in the trade connecting the African inland with the Indian Ocean (Hall 1987:83).
-It was closely associated with Mapungubwe and was a precursor to the much better known Great Zimbabwe near Masvingo, 125 miles to the northeast.

-The climate was wetter when Bambandyanalo flourished (the "medieval warm period"), and archaeological evidence (carbonized seeds) shows that sorghum and millets were cultivated (Huffman 1996:57).
-Sometime around 1270 however, the climate changed for the worse ("the little ice age") and the settlement was abandoned as the crops repeatedly failed.
-This was the period when Great Zimbabwe began its rise to prominence, as it had a better climate due to its location by the South East escarpment.
+People were buried in areas associated with their life.
+Women worked copper, while men worked iron.
+Family heads resolved disputes in their homestead, however external disputes were handled by the court, located near the cattle kraal.
+The cattle kraal was crucial to a man's life, and the lobola (bride price) was usually paid in cattle.

+They cultivated sorghum, pearl millet, finger millet, ground beans, and cowpeas.
+The population expanded, and K2 had a population of 1500 by 1200.
+Rainmaking was widespread, and the chief sometimes hired strangers, such as the San, who were believed to have special relationships with the spirits of the land due to a longer habitation.
+Some Zhizo remained at Leokwe, likely subordinate to K2 while specialising in rituals also due to their longer habitation.

+The large wealth generated by the Indian Ocean trade created unprecedented inequalities, evolving over time from a society based on social ranking to social classes.
+K2's spatial arrangement became unsuited to this development, and they moved to Mapungubwe.